John G. Thompson: Academic career

 Thompson's doctoral thesis introduced new techniques and included the solution of a problem in finite group theory which had stood for around sixty years: the nilpotency of Frobenius kernels.
 At the time, this achievement was noted in The New York Times.

 Thompson became a figure in the progress toward the classification of finite simple groups.
 In 1963, he and Walter Feit proved that all nonabelian finite simple groups are of even order (the Odd Order Paper, filling a whole issue of the Pacific Journal of Mathematics).
 This work was recognised by the award of the 1965 Cole Prize in Algebra of the American Mathematical Society.
 His N-group papers classified all finite simple groups for which the normalizer of every non-identity solvable subgroup is solvable.
 This included, as a by-product, the classification of all minimal finite simple groups (simple groups for which every proper subgroup is solvable).
 This work had some influence on later developments in the classification of finite simple groups, and was quoted in the citation by Richard Brauer for the award of Thompson's Fields Medal in 1970 (Proceedings of the International Congress of Mathematicians, Nice, France, 1970).

 The Thompson group Th is one of the 26 sporadic finite simple groups.
 Thompson also made major contributions to the inverse Galois problem.
 He found a criterion for a finite group to be a Galois group, that in particular implies that the monster simple group is a Galois group.

 Awards

 In 1971, Thompson was elected to the United States National Academy of Sciences.
 In 1982, he was awarded the Senior Berwick Prize of the London Mathematical Society, and, in 1988, he received the honorary degree of Doctor of Science from the University of Oxford.
+In 1992 he was awarded the Wolf Prize in Mathematics.
 Thompson was awarded the United States National Medal of Science in 2000.
 He is a Fellow of the Royal Society and a recipient of its Sylvester Medal in 1985.
 He is a member of the Norwegian Academy of Science and Letters.